adufou/pres-framework/presentations/hello-world/src/hello-world.md

 ## ⚡ Interactive Code Editor with Reactive Flow

-Try the **top-down reactive pattern** — change the inputs below, edit the code in the middle, and see the output update automatically!
+Try the **top-down reactive pattern** — change the inputs below, edit the code in the middle with syntax highlighting, and see the output update automatically!

 ### Step 1: Enter Your Name